epdoc/node-red-hautil/README.md

 For module updates you can edit the version number in `package.json`, delete `node_modules/@epdoc/node-red-hautil`, then restart Node-RED.

 ## Configure a Home Assistant Server

- Drag one of the home assistant nodes onto a flow page.
+For a standalone deployment, drag one of the home assistant nodes onto a flow page.
 Open the node and add a new `Server` by clicking the pencil icon.

 On the server `Properties` tab enter the following: